basnijholt/github-backup-sync/README.md

 - `--root` points at the backup directory.
 - `--https` switches from SSH to HTTPS remotes (still using the `gh` token).
 - `--prune` removes local mirrors that no longer exist upstream.
+- `--working-tree` clones repositories with their files checked out instead of as bare mirrors (default: bare mirrors).
 - `--skip-forks` mirrors only non-fork repositories.
 - `--workers` controls how many repositories sync in parallel (default: CPU-based).
 - `--limit` is handy for smoke-testing with only a few repos.